maplibre/maplibre-style-spec/README.md

 ## Documentation

 The [documentation](https://maplibre.org/maplibre-style-spec) of the style specification also lives in this repository.
-We use [MkDocs](https://www.mkdocs.org/) with the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material) theme.
+We use [Zensical](https://www.zensical.org/).

 To work on the documentation locally, you need to have Docker installed and running.
-Start MkDocs with
+Start Zensical with

 ```
-npm run mkdocs
+npm run docs
 ```

 Most of the documentation is generated (from e.g. `v8.json`).
 In another terminal, run: